What Is Copyright?

 There are three basic requirements that a work must meet to be protected by copyright.
 The work must be:

 - Original: To be original, a work must merely be independently created.
-In other words, it cannot be copied from something else.
+In other words, it cannot be copied from another.
 There is no requirement that the work be novel (as in patent law), unique, imaginative or inventive.
+A work need only demonstrate a very small amount of creativity in order to meet the originality requirement.
+Very few creations fail to satisfy the minimum creativity requirement.

-- Fixed: To meet the fixation requirement, a work must be fixed in a tangible medium of expression.
+- Fixed: To meet the fixation requirement a work must be fixed in a tangible medium of expression.
 Protection attaches automatically to an eligible work the moment the work is fixed.
-A work is considered to be fixed as long as it’s sufficiently permanent or stable to permit it to be perceived, reproduced, or otherwise communicated for a period of more than transitory duration.
+A work is considered to be fixed so long as it is sufficiently permanent or stable to permit it to be perceived, reproduced, or otherwise communicated for a period of more than transitory duration.

 These three requirements do not present difficult obstacles regarding copyright protection.
 In fact, unlike the requirements for protection under patent or trademark law, very few works that fall within the subject matter of copyright fail to satisfy all three of these requirements.
 And there is no requirement that a copyright owner register his/her work with the U.S. Copyright Office, or place a copyright notice on the work, to obtain copyright protection.
 However, there are numerous benefits associated with registering one’s work, and more information can be found here.